msmacorin/spring-boot-monitoring/README.md

-# spring-boot-monitoring
+# spring-boot-example
-Spring boot example using Prometheus and Grafana
+A simple example to use spring boot